- By Category

 Artist’s Talk Thursday, April 17, 7pm

-Michael Gleason made custom cabinetry and furniture at Gleason, Hendrick & Devine from 1981–2014 and did antique restoration with Nils Johnson at A.G.
+Michael Gleason has taught woodworking and furniture restoration for over three decades at the Eliot School of Fine & Applied Arts.
+He made custom cabinetry and furniture at Gleason, Hendrick & Devine from 1981–2014 and did antique restoration with Nils Johnson at A.G.
 Johnson & Son from 1972 to 1981.
-He has taught woodworking and furniture restoration for over three decades at the Eliot School of Fine & Applied Arts.
+He currently works out of his own studio in Newton MA.

 “I’ve been teaching at the Eliot School for many years.
 Through those years, I've always enjoyed being able to convey to others an enthusiasm for craft.
 People love to make things or fix things or play with things.
 It's fun to help them learn to do that.
 It has also been a real joy for me to have met so many terrific people through the classes I’ve taught.”